pohlm01/master-thesis/4_comparison.typ

 // Correction: Root certs are typically not sent.
 There may be multiple certificates with the same CN #emoji.face.explode.
 On a large scale, every byte saved during a @tls handshake is a relevant reduction, as the handshakes take place before almost every connection.
+Cloudflare published some notable statistics regarding the number of bytes transferred from server to client.
+Their statistic only considers QUIC connections, as they likely originate from browsers.
+This fits well, as the @mtc architecture is mainly designed for browser-like applications as well.
+For non-resumed QUIC connections, the median number of transferred bytes is 7.8~kB and the average is 395~kB.
+The big difference between the median and average shows that a few data-heavy connections heavily influence the average, while there is a high volume of small connections.
+This allows the rough estimate that about 40~% of the bytes transferred from the server to the client are for the certificate chain in at least half of the non-resumed QUIC connections.

 Therefore, we investigate the main improvement of @mtc over classical X.509 certificates in this section, namely the size reduction of the @tls handshake.
-//Additionally, we analyze the newly required updates from the Transparency Service to the @rp.
-The analysis focuses on the authentication related cryptographic material exchanged during the handshake.
+In the beginning, we focus on the authentication related cryptographic material exchanged during the handshake.
 This means, we do not include the bytes that encode the domain name, key usage constraints, validity timestamps, and similar.
 We do also ignore the bytes required to establish a shared key used for the record layer, which is used for the encryption and authentication of the payload messages.
 Therefore, an X.509 handshake contains the following components.